wegfawefgawefg/cppong/README.md

 - sprites
 - sprite animations
 - couple different types of ballzzz
-- fix wall bouncing logic
-- add another bounce impulse function for non entities
 - add a bounce for square colliding somehow, like bounce at the intersection point?
   |- i think likely done with some line point intersection shit
-- virtual resolution
-- camera that can move and shit
-- fix right and left bouncing

 ### look into